lindenb/jvarkit/docs/WGSCoveragePlotter.md

     -o, --output
       Output file.
 Optional .
 Default: stdout
     --percentile
-      How to we bin values
+      How to we bin the coverage under one pixel.
       Default: median
       Possible Values: [median, average, min, max]
   * -R, --reference
       Indexed fasta Reference file.
 This file must be indexed with samtools faidx and with picard CreateSequenceDictionary
-    --skip-contig-regex
+    -X, --skip-contig-regex
-      Skip chromosome matching this regular expression
+      Skip chromosomes matching this regular expression.
+Ignore if blank.
-      Default: (NC_007605|hs37d5)
+      Default: <empty string>
     --version
       print version and exit